rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 Click on **Add**.

-> :warning: **IMPORTANT**: Immediately note the value of the secret (as you won't be able to get it later and we will need it to configure the `rabbitmq_auth_backend_oauth2` on RabbitMQ side)
+> :warning: **IMPORTANT**: Immediately note the value of the secret (as you won't be able to get it later and you will need it to configure the `rabbitmq_auth_backend_oauth2` on RabbitMQ side)

 ## Create OAuth 2.0 roles for your app

 App roles are defined by using the [Azure portal](https://portal.azure.com) during the app registration process.
-When a user signs in to your application, Azure AD emits a `roles` claim for each role that the user or service principal has been granted (we will have a look at it at the end of this tutorial).
+When a user signs in to your application, Azure AD emits a `roles` claim for each role that the user or service principal has been granted (you will have a look at it at the end of this tutorial).

 > :blue_book: More details about roles in Azure AD are available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)